Future developments in Singapore

 View of Marina Centre and the Singapore Flyer at dusk.

 Model of the Downtown Core at the Singapore City Gallery.

-This article shows the notable future developments in Singapore.
-Most of them are currently under construction with most to be completed within the next five years.
+This is a list of notable future developments in Singapore.
+Most of these projects are currently under construction and are scheduled for completion within the next five years.
+This list is not exhaustive, and some future developments may not be included.

 Commercial

 8 Shenton Way (Redevelopment of AXA Tower)

 Announced by the Urban Redevelopment Authority on 5 August 2022, the upcoming mixed-use development to replace the existing AXA Tower in Tanjong Pagar has been granted a maximum approved height of 305 metres.
 Surpassing the 284 metres-tall Guoco Tower, the 63-storey skyscraper is set to be Singapore's tallest building when completed in 2028.
 The development will comprise commercial spaces, offices, a hotel, and residential units with sky terraces.

 CanningHill Piers and CanningHill Square (Redevelopment of Liang Court)

 A new mixed-use, integrated development named CanningHill Piers will be built on the current Liang Court complex with a 696-unit condominium spread across two residential towers, a 2-storey retail mall named CanningHill Square, a 460- to 475-room Moxy hotel by Marriott replacing Novotel, and a 192-unit Somerset serviced residence.
 Developed by CapitaLand, Ascott REIT and City Developments Limited, the redeveloped complex will open in phases from 2024.

 The development will be directly linked underground to the Fort Canning MRT station.